mls32/mls32.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-The gap between the disciplines: Bridging therapeutic practice and basic science
+<p class="font-weight-bold">The gap between the disciplines: Bridging therapeutic practice and basic science</p>

 Although  psychotherapeutic  practice  and  psychological  science  emerged  from  neurology, differences  in  terminology,  working  concepts  and  perspectives  have  hindered  collaboration throughout  most  of  the  20th  century.
 Indeed,  clinical  psychologists  have  developed  a metaphor-rich language of the mind and brain, while cognitive neuroscience and experimental psychology  have  built  a  detailed  database  of  brain-behaviour  relationships.
 However,  an important  gap  that  is  rarely  discussed  is  how  to  translate  the  data  on brain-behaviour relationships to clinically relevant concepts and interventions.
 Psychological problems affect a person's health at multiple levels, altering underlying physiological, perceptual, emotional, and cognitive  processes.
 We  therefore  need  a  forum  for  interdisciplinary  exchange  between experts  in  basic  brain  science,  practitioners,  and  clinicians  to  identify  future  research directions,  formulate  valuable  new  questions  for  basic  research  and  re-evaluate  practice guidelines.